Here’s what’s wrong with sales meetings: not many managers are doing them right.

 2. Motivational Meetings

 Motivational meetings consist of five parts.
-To motivate your team, this is what you should do.
+To motivate your sales team, this is what you should do.

 Start with an icebreaker